Skip to content

 Data Limitations

-2. Varying detail: Our most recent update for fiscal year 2024 represents a static snapshot of federal funding as of February 14, 2025, and may not include additional award data at the transaction level that could subsequently amend or modify award amounts.
+2. Varying detail: Our most recent update for fiscal year 2024 represents a static snapshot of federal funding as of December 5, 2025, and may not include additional award data at the transaction level that could subsequently amend or modify award amounts.

 3. Discrepancies across government platforms: The information listed on a federal government website and the information we have in our database may not reflect everyone’s experience with federal funding and programs.
 For example, substantial inconsistencies exist across federal grant information platforms about what entities are eligible to apply for or receive funding.
 We use eligible applicant and beneficiary information from SAM.gov, but that information may not reflect what appears on other platforms like grants.gov.
-If you see information in any of our data tools that does not reflect your own experiences with federal funding, please let us know!
+If you see information in any of our data tools that does not reflect your knowledge or experiences with federal funding, please let us know!

 Send us your questions and feedback